 Matthew Garrod is a PhD student at the Mathematics of Planet Earth Centre for Doctoral Training at Imperial College London.
 He holds an undergraduate MPhys degree in Physics with Theoretical Physics from the University of Manchester.
 His MPhys project involved using methods from statistical mechanics to model growth and competition in bacterial populations.
 In the summer of 2014 he carried out research into the evolution of sex determination mechanisms within The University of Manchester’s Computational and Evolutionary Biology Research Group.
 His current research project involves studying models of spatially embedded random networks and their applications in the analysis of social diffusion processes.
 His research interests fall broadly within the domains of applied mathematics and theoretical physics.

 Treasurer: Dr Mark Hardman MInstP

-Mark Hardman runs programmes at King’s College London, Imperial College and Canterbury Christ Church University training physics teachers, particularly those with a research background.
+Mark Hardman is a researcher and teacher educator at UCL Insitute of Education.
+He previously ran programmes at King’s College London, Imperial College and Canterbury Christ Church University, training physics teachers, particularly those with a research background.
 His research centres on describing classrooms as complex systems, and the implications of this.
 He also has a pet tortoise.

 Dr Jean Boulton CPhys FInstP